Air Duct Noise Silencer | HVAC Noise Propagation

 As an excitation, a normal velocity can be applied on the inlet to simulate the sound generated by the vibration of a surface.

 Usually, this kind of analysis is made to get the transmission loss result (see results), which is a rate of incident of energy versus the transmitted one.
 The magnitude of the excitation at the inlet is thus not critical.
 It is however important to understand that this value is not the value of the flow speed.

-Meshing is critical in this type of analysis, especially as far as the element size is concerned.
+Meshing is critical in HVAC noise propagation and/or general acoustic analysis’, especially as far as the element size is concerned.

 The element size must be tightly related to the wavelength: